jedboywonder/tyrekick/README.md

 The medium test uses a longer dealy between wireless tests and tests more wireless configurations.
 It takes about 130 minutes to run.

 ### How do DFS Channels and the time delay work?
 If you run the medium test suite (-s medium) then DFS channels are included.
-They take a minute or more to start and their is a delay to accomodate that.
+They take a minute or more to start and there is a delay to accomodate that.
 You can adjust the delay (in seconds)  with the -d parameter.
 If it is too short DFS channel tests may not pass.

 ### How do you run only specific tests?
 You would need to edit the script.
-Comment out lines near the bottom of the script.
+Comment out lines near the bottom of the script to skip them.
 For example, change test_ntp to #test_ntp.

 ### Can you run the script without an internet connection?
 Yes, but any internet dependent tests will fail.